RZZT/Company-Documents/Drafts/draft-resolutions.md

 Currently seven clear days' notice is required for a Directors' meeting, unless the Directors unanimously agree on shorter notice or the circumstances are urgent.
 This is seven days, plus both the day on which notice was given and the day of the meeting itself.
 The total is therefore about nine days.
 Reducing this to five clear days' notice makes it easier to hold meetings once a week, while retaining adequate notice.
 It does not prevent longer notice being given, but merely allows shorter notice.

-## Draft Resolution 2018-4: No place for telecommunications meetings
+## Special Resolution 2019-4: No place for telecommunications meetings

 **Proposed by:** Mozart Olbrycht-Palmer